plukkie/ztdserver/README.md

   Please use 'docker-compose down' to manually shut containers.
   Please use 'docker-compose up -d' to manually start containers.

+# requirements
+1. Ubuntu host or VM (tested on 20.04)
+   Allthough the ZTD daemons are deployed as containers and thus would be portable and deployable on multiple Linux distro's, the install.sh script uses some command outputs and tools like packet manager and naming standards that only work on Ubuntu.
+2. git to get the ztdserver repo : install git with "apt -y install git"
+3. run installer as "sudo ./install.sh" or just login as root and run "./install.sh"

 # short install steps
 1. Have your base ubuntu server ready